coertklaver/solve-it/CONTRIBUTING.md

 This is the easiest way to propose updates to content in the SOLVE-IT knowledge base.

 * Visit the SOLVE-IT [issue tracker](https://github.com/SOLVE-IT-DF/solve-it/issues).
 * Select one of the templates.
-We offer 'FULL' or 'LITE' templates for content contributions:
+We offer 'STANDARD' or 'LITE' templates for content contributions:
-  * FULL asks for all the details needed to populate the content in a structured for.
+  * STANDARD asks for all the details needed to populate the content in a structured for.
   * LITE requests the miminal information needed, with a free text 'notes' section for additional information.
 * Submit the suggestion as a github issue for review.